Last updated November 2023

 Similarly, the automotive section of Consumer Reports’ website displays in its ratings prominent messaging such as “Get price transparency and easily compare offers online.”
 Not-so-prominently disclosed: These links take you to TrueCar, which makes money by providing sales leads to car dealers.
 TrueCar partners with CR, AARP, and many other membership groups and companies that get a cut of fees paid by car dealers to TrueCar when their referrals are used to close deals with affiliated dealers.

 TrueCar advertises “Car buying at its easiest,” but when we tested it, we found it a miserable experience, with multiple car dealers unleashed on us in a matter of minutes.

 TrueCar likely won’t even net you the lowest car price.
 Although it displays price commitments from participating dealers, we usually find far better deals elsewhere.
 Click here for the best way to get low prices on new vehicles.

 Grocery stores excel at advertising a small number of items at steep discounts to make customers think they’re getting low prices.
 Of course, once you’re in the store you’ll pick up several other things in addition to that BOGO ice cream.

-We find most other sales are really fake discounts off “regular” prices that you’ll rarely pay.
+At most other types of retailers, sales are really fake discounts off “regular” prices that you’ll rarely pay.
 And even legit price reductions are often just a way to get you in the door.
-Although most Black Friday prices now aren’t really special, some stores still throw out deals like 50 laptops for $199 and splash that price across their ads—and perhaps even get some free publicity for it (for some reason, news media treat misleading after-Thanksgiving marketing campaigns as breaking news).
-But their real strategy is to create the impression that all their prices are super-low, luring you in to buy other stuff.
+Although most Black Friday prices now aren’t really special, some stores still advertise deals like 50 laptops for $199—and perhaps even get some free publicity for it (for some reason, news media treat misleading after-Thanksgiving marketing campaigns as breaking news).
+But their real strategy is to create the impression that all their prices are super-low, luring you in to buy other items.

 Buying in Bulk